CHOOSE NOTIFY ME ON OUT OF STOCK VARIETIES FOR 2026 STOCK ALERTS

 White Horse Chestnut (Aesculus hippocastanum)

-The Common Horse-chestnut (Aesculus hippocastanum) is a large attractive ornamental deciduous tree from the Balkans.
+The White Horse Chestnut (Aesculus hippocastanum) is a large attractive ornamental deciduous tree from the Balkans.
 It has large compound leaves shaped like a hand, that emerge early in spring.
-The leaflets point downwards forming an attractive base for...
+The leaflets point downwards forming an attractive base...

 • White Weigela (Weigela florida 'Alba')